 Margaret Knight, known as “the lady Edison,” always loved to invent things.
 Her most notable invention is the flat-bottomed brown paper bag.
 She is acknowledged as the first woman to hold a U.S. patent!

 Thomas Edison was not a regular kid.
 At a young age, his mother took him out of public school to begin homeschooling.
 His inventions went on to help shape American history.
-This biography is written richly and informatively, and has beautiful images.

-Clara Lemlich was a Ukranian immigrant in the early 1900s.
+Clara Lemlich was a Ukrainian immigrant in the early 1900s.
 Working hard, she worked, spend hours studying English, and went to night school.
 Tired of poor treatment, Clara led a large strike, which fought for better work environments.

 Bessie Coleman was the first African American female (and the first person of African-American descent) to earn a pilot’s license!
 Here is her great story of determination and perseverance.